ujaehrig/oauth2/topics/04-grant-types/PITCHME.md

 ## Authorization Code

 @ul
-- OAuth dance
+- used for user authorization
 - Client doesn't see user credentials
-- Authentication at Authorization-Server
-- Redirect with code to Client
-- Client requests token with client credentials
 @ulend

+### OAuth dance

+@ol
+- Client redirects to authorization server login page
+- User authenticates against Authorization-Server
+- Redirect with authorization code back to client application
+- Client exchanges the code for an access token using its credentials
+@olend

 +++